kubewarden/annotations-policy/README.md

 # annotations-policy

-This policy validates the labels of generic Kubernetes objects.
+This policy validates the annotations of generic Kubernetes objects.

 ## Settings